metio/seb/content/posts/git-push-only-mirror.md

 $ git remote set-url --add --push mirrors git@bitbucket.org:org/repo.git
 ```

-The above will create a new remote called `mirrors` which has no `fetch` URL and thus can only be pushed:
+The above will create a new remote called `mirrors` which has no `fetch` URL and therefore can only be pushed:

 ```shell script
 $ git remote -v